mvolkmann/blog/src/swift/Fastlane.md

 ### Snapfile

-This is a Ruby source file found in the `fastlane` directory that defines the supported device types and languages.
-It is used to determine the variations of screenshots that should be created.
+This file is used to determine the variations of screenshots (device types and languages) that should be created.
+It is only needed if screenshots will be generated.
+It is a Ruby source file found in the `fastlane` directory.

+1. If the file `fastlane/Snapfile` does not exist, cd to the project root directory and enter `fastlane snapshot init` to create it

 1. Edit the `fastlane/Snapfile` file.
-   TODO: If the Manual option was selected, how should this file be created?

 1. Uncomment lines so it indicates the devices and languages to use for creating screenshots.
 For example: